glass-dev/glass/README.md

 Citation
 --------

-If you use GLASS simulations or the GLASS library in your research, please cite the original GLASS paper [(Tessore+ 2023)](CITATION.md) in your publications.
+If you use GLASS simulations or the GLASS library in your research, please [cite the original GLASS paper](CITATION.md) in your publications.

 Getting in touch